ovh/docs/pages/public_cloud/public_cloud_databases/databases_06_restore_backup/guide.en-gb.md

 You can learn more about how backups works on the [Automated backups guide](/pages/public_cloud/public_cloud_databases/databases_05_automated_backups).

 Restoration of a backup is done by creating a new service and pushing the backup data to this new service.
 This full process is called forking and is fully automated.
-Once this process is done, you will have two independent service running, the one from which the backup comes from, and a new one on which the backup data has been imported.
+Once this process is done, you will have two independent services running, the one from which the backup comes from, and a new one on which the backup data has been imported.

 ## Instructions

 ### Step 1: Select the database service you want to restore data from

-First you need to go on the overview page of the service you want to restore the backup from.
+First, you need to go to the overview page of the service you want to restore the backup from.

 ![Select service](images/service-selection-20230331.png){.thumbnail}

 ### Step 2: Go to the backup tab

-In the tab list click on `Backups`{.action}.
+In the tab list, click on `Backups`{.action}.

 ![Service overview](images/service-overview-20230331.png){.thumbnail}

 ### Step 3: Select the backup to restore from

-Select the backup from which you want to restore from.
+Select the backup from which you want to restore.
 To help you choose, observe the dates at which the backups have been performed in the "Creation date" column.
 Click on the `...`{.action} button corresponding to the chosen backup.
-Then click on `Duplicate (Fork)`{.action} to go on the configuration page of the new service.
+Then click on `Duplicate (Fork)`{.action} to go to the configuration page of the new service.

 > [!warning]
 > The MongoDB service has the option to restore a backup in place, meaning restoring the backup on the same service.
 This option will rollback ALL data to the state it was in when the backup was done.
 This can induce data loss.